Series And Limits

 $$ 0.57721\ldots=\lim_{m \to \infty} \sum\limits_1^m n^{-1} - \ln(m) $$

-Below is a plot of the hyperbola over the (abscissa) interval $[0.8, 10]$, which produces an ordinate interval $[0.1, 1.25]$.
-The abscissa is drawn from $0$ to $10$, but of course we have to exclude the hyperbola values for some $x$ around zero (because the hyperbola at $x\approx 0$ is much greater than at $x=1$).
-The term $n^{-1}$, can also be thought of geometrically as the height of the $n$’th rectangle with width of one.
-Overlaid are the rectangles of the Harmonic series, with the ten points the hyperbola function is equal to a term of the series marked.
+The abscissa is drawn from $0$ to $10$, but of course we have to exclude the hyperbola values for some $x$ around zero (because the hyperbola at $x\approx 0$ is much greater than at $x=1$), and logarithm is negative for arguments less than unity.
+The term $n^{-1}$, can be thought of geometrically as the height of the $n$’th rectangle with width of one.

 Harmonic series versus hyperbola.